php-cuong/docker-magento2-lamp/README.md

 - Accessing the server where you will install Magento 2.2.6

 1. Where having the PHP, Apache2, Webmin
-- Run the command line: docker exec -it apache2_service bin/bash
+- Run the command line: docker exec -it --user root apache2_service bin/bash
 - php -v, apache2 -v
 - Webmin: https://127.0.0.1:10000
 - username: root